Market Microstructure Model - Central Limit Order Book Simulation

 Key Insights

-- Displayed liquidity ≠ executable liquidity
+- Displayed liquidity is not equivalent to executable liquidity under fast order flow

 Core Takeaway